-You have a great vacation planned overseas and it is going to be the trip of a lifetime.
-Along with sun block and maps, be sure your planning includes a consultation with the International Travel Advice and Immunization Clinic at Pullman Regional Hospital.
+You have a great vacation planned overseas and it's going to be the trip of a lifetime.
+Along with sunblock, be sure your planning includes a consultation with our International Travel Advice and Immunization Clinic.

-Every country has its own safety risks and chances of illness (malaria, dengue fever, chikungunya, zika virus, cholera and so many more) that one could pick up while visiting there.
-With the most up to date information, updated weekly or more often during outbreaks, the International Travel Advice and Immunization Clinic, can help you as you prepare and plan.
+Every country has its own safety risks and chances of illness (malaria, dengue fever, chikungunya, zika virus, cholera and so many more) that you could pick up while visiting there.
+With the most up to date information, the International Travel Advice and Immunization Clinic can help you prepare and plan.

-Whether it is immunizations that you need or medications that you will be taking while in another country, we will help you sort through the constantly changing rules, recommendations and requirements that one will face in a different country.
+Whether it's immunizations that you need or medications you'll be taking while in another country, we will help you sort through the constantly changing rules, recommendations, and requirements of different countries.

-We also have the privilege of having two tropical medicine trained physicians at Pullman Regional Hospital who can consult and will assist travelers if they do pick up an illness while visiting an international location.
+We also have two tropical medicine trained physicians who can consult with and assist you if you pick up an illness while visiting another country.

-It is important to note that all visits to the Clinic are by appointment only.
-Travelers should contact the Clinic at least 6-8 weeks before departure because some immunizations are a series of injections.
-It does take time for antibodies to rise to the most optimum level for immunity.
+It is important to note that all visits to the clinic are by appointment only.
+Travelers should contact the clinic at least 6-8 weeks before departure as some immunizations require a series of injections.
+It takes time for antibodies to rise to the most optimum level for immunity.

 Referral from your physician is not necessary to receive a consultation.
 Travel Clinic consultations cost $50 per patient.
 We will gladly send immunization costs to insurance; however, other costs must be covered by the patient.
 Many insurance plans will pay for routine vaccinations.
-Patients should check with their own insurance plans to understand their benefits.
+Make sure to check with your insurance provider to understand your benefits.

-Even if you are not travelling, it may be necessary for you to receive vaccinations for work or other reasons, such as rabies pre-exposure vaccines and Tuberculosis test.
-Or maybe you would like to just get up to date with immunizations.
-Whatever your case may be, we are here and will have what you need.
+Even if you are not travelling, it may be necessary to receive vaccinations for work or other reasons such.
+These vaccines include rabies pre-exposure, Tuberculosis tests, or simply staying up to date with immunizations.
+Whatever the case, we can help.